-By using a broader and deeper set of credit file data and more advanced modeling techniques, the VantageScore model can provide credit scores for 30-35 million* consumers who are invisible to conventional credit scoring models.
+By using a broader and deeper set of credit file data and more advanced modeling techniques, the VantageScore model can provide credit scores for approximately 30 million consumers who are invisible to conventional credit scoring models.
 That’s a group of prospects larger than the population of Texas!

 And the numbers only tell part of the story.
 The scores assigned to this population are highly predictive.
 VantageScore 4.0 yields incremental predictive performance lift among dormant consumers and a strong gini coefficient among the expanded universe of consumers.

 Additionally, according to our Universe Expansion white paper, roughly 10 million of those consumers have scores of 600 or higher, which makes them attractive prospects to many lenders.

 Our paper on testing credit scoring models for statistical bias demonstrates that the methods employed by VantageScore